 Dan Burwood Festival of the Cross, Syria (2009)

 Kate Stanworth, Emiliano (2017)

 Judges for the award included Karen McQuaid (senior curator, Photographers’ Gallery), Matthew Tucker (BBC news), critic and curator Jennifer Thatcher, photographer Ben Bird and Janet Vassie, Rebecca’s mother.
-The judges were impressed by Mackay’s strong personal connection to the story, her existing work to date and her depth of insight.
+The judges were impressed by Mackay’s strong personal connection to the story and her depth of insight.

-Applications for the third Rebecca Vassie Memorial Award will open in late July 2018.
+Applications for the third Rebecca Vassie Memorial Award are now open.